RingierIMU/bls-sql-skills-builder/README.md

 Today’s session is designed to give you a chance to flex some mysql muscle.
 There are some basic, and some intermediate questions in this challenge.
-But no matter your level, all questions could be answered with a little help from your AI friends.
+But no matter your level of exposure or experience with MySql, all questions could be answered with a little help from your AI friends.

-All of these questions represent the types of queries we might be expected to write in our day-to-day work.
+All of these questions represent the types of queries we might be expected to write in our day-to-day work as developers, or quetions we might ask in our roles as non developers.

 As part of this process, we encourage you to use tools like Google and AI where appropriate.
 These technologies are powerful force multipliers in our work, and understanding how and when to leverage them effectively is key.

-In helping to track the impact of these tools, we ask for feedback on each question to indicate which tools (if any), you leaned on.
+In helping to track the impact of these tools, we ask for feedback on each question to indicate which tools (if any), you decided to lean on.
+If you don't need them, don't use them.
+But treat it as you would for a normal daily task, reaching out where required for the extra assistance.

 You may wonder, why focus on MySQL?
 While MySQL is nothing new, and often abstracted away by ORMs, it remains an essential tool in our broader skill set.
 Even though many of our staff don’t use it directly every day, fluency in SQL is fundamental across various roles—from QAs to Developers, Platform Engineers, and Product Managers.